Dre Campbell Farm

 8. Repel Grasshoppers

-Blister beetle larvae make their meal out of grasshopper egg pods.
+Blister beetle larvae eat grasshopper egg pods.
 Therefore, getting rid of grasshoppers is highly effective in preventing an infestation of these pests.

 If you see a lot of grasshoppers in your garden or around the house, you may also see more blister beetles around.
 A little reading will tell you the best ways to get rid of grasshoppers.